Trump officials shuffle funds to cover family planning gaps

 However, five states will no longer be served by the federal program.
 They are Maine, Oregon, Utah, Vermont, and Washington.
 Foley said in those cases the states themselves have pledged to replace federal funding.

+In a statement, Planned Parenthood vice president Jacqueline Ayers said the Trump administration was “frantically scrambling to try to fill the gaps” caused by the fallout from its own policy.
+The administration “continues to fall far short of preserving access to care for patients who need it the most,” she added.

-Winning applause from religious conservatives that are a key part of President Donald Trump’s political base, the administration earlier this year imposed a series of restrictions on Title X clinics.
-That included the ban on abortion referrals and requirements for financial and physical separation from abortion providers.
+The administration earlier this year imposed a series of restrictions on Title X clinics, winning applause from religious conservatives that are a key part of President Donald Trump’s political base.
+The new rules included the ban on abortion referrals and requirements for financial and physical separation from abortion providers.
 Planned Parenthood offers both women’s health services and abortions.

-Lawsuits challenging the abortion restrictions are working their way through federal courts, which so far have ruled the administration’s rules can go into effect while the legal issues are decided.
+Lawsuits challenging the abortion restrictions are working their way through federal courts, which so far have ruled the administration’s policy can go into effect while the legal issues are decided.

 Planned Parenthood and other groups say the ban on abortion referrals is in effect a “gag rule” on providing full medical information to patients.